MERNCraft/css-only-games-1/README.md

 ![add to --start](images/add-to-start.webp)
 Figure 12.

-If you see something different, then check that your ruleset for `#add1000` does appear first in your CSS file, as it does in my code listing above.
+If you see something different, then check that your rule for `#add1000` does appear first in your CSS file, as it does in my code listing above.

-I deliberately placed the ruleset for `#add1000` first, so that you can see that the order in which the CSS rulesets are written **does** matter when you set the value of custom CSS property.
-Even if you change the order of the `<input>` elements in the HTML file, as shown below, the order of the CSS rulesets still takes priority.
+I deliberately placed the rule for `#add1000` first, so that you can see that the order in which the CSS rules are written **does** matter when you set the value of custom CSS property.
+Even if you change the order of the `<input>` elements in the HTML file, as shown below, the order of the CSS rules still takes priority.
 ```html
   <label>
     Add 1000: <input id="add1000" type="checkbox">